Close Menu

 WHAT WILL IT COST YOU IF YOU DON’T HIRE THE RIGHT LAWYER?

 What will it cost you if you don’t hire a lawyer with the legal experience to win your case?
-If you win your benefits, you will be paid monthly benefits for the rest of your life.
-For example, if you win benefits at 50 years old, then you will be paid monthly for the next 17 years.
+If you win your benefits, then you will get monthly benefits until age 67.
+For example, if you win benefits at age 50, then you are paid for the next 17 years.
 You may also win two of years of past due benefits.
 That means 19 years of payments to the average 50 year old.

 It costs 25% of your back benefit OR $7200 from your back benefit to pay your attorney.
 You pay whatever is less and only if you win.
-Let’s pretend you pay the maximum fee of $7200.
-If you win your case, then your attorney has just won you $356,400, plus early Medicare benefits.
-You attorney will be paid $7200 and you will be paid $349,200.
+If you win your case, then you get $356,400, plus early Medicare benefits.

-All attorneys charge the same amount.
-So, you can go it alone and not hire an attorney.
+So, you can go it alone.
 But chances are, if you go it alone, you will lose $356,400.
-Or, you can hire an attorney with no experience and still pay $7200 if they manage to win your case.
-Finally, you can hire an attorney with over 30 years of experience and still pay $7200 and win $349,200.
+Or, you can hire an attorney with over 30 years of experience and pay $7200 and win $349,200.
 The choice is yours.
 But, we hope you can see that the cost of a lawyer with 30 years of experience is “worth it.”

 HIRE US FOR OUR YEARS OF LEGAL EXPERIENCE

-The SSA benefits application and appeal process can be long and complex.
+The SSA benefit process can be long and complex.
 Hire Cannon Disability Law to give you legal advice and walk you through the application process.
-In the past 30 years, we have won millions of dollars in ongoing and past due benefits for our clients.
+In the past 30 years, we have won millions of dollars in ongoing and past due SSD benefits for our clients.

-If you want to win SSDI and SSI benefits, then hire an attorney with the legal experience to win your case.
-You only pay us an attorney fee when you win benefits.
-If you don’t win, you don’t pay an attorney fee.
-Look at the signs that you will win your case, but also hire an attorney to increase your chances of winning benefits.
-For help, contact us today.
+If you need SSD benefits, then hire an attorney with the legal experience to win.
+If you don’t win, then you don’t pay an attorney fee.
+Look at the signs that you will win benefits, but also hire an attorney to triple your chances of winning.
+For help, contact us.

 If you want to learn more about our lawyers and staff, then read About Us.
-For example, you can learn about Andria Summers, who has 21 experience working at Cannon Disability Law.
-She can also help you with your Medicare advantage plan.
-She has also won thousands of SSDI and SSI cases.
+For example, you can learn about Andria Summers.
+She has spent 23 years working at our law firm.
+She can help you with your Medicare advantage plan.

-Additionally, Dianna Cannon has been helping her clients win benefits for over thirty years.
+Additionally, Dianna Cannon has been helping clients win benefits for over thirty years.
 Ms. Cannon has years of Federal Court experience.
 She has also taught law school and written a book on SSDI benefits.
-Brett Bunkall also has years of legal experience helping people obtain their SSI and SSD benefits.
+Brett Bunkall also has years of legal experience helping people win their SSI and SSDI benefits.
 We are Social Security law experts.

-You can trust us to help you win your benefits.
+You can trust us to help you win benefits.
 Remember the signs you will win benefits are important, but so is hiring the right attorney.
-We will do everything we can to make the difficult process of winning benefits as easy as possible for you.
+We will do everything we can to make the process of winning SSD benefits as easy as possible for you.

 Facebook Twitter LinkedIn